DATE: November 14-15, 2019

 We organize an annual conference in the Fall semester.
 This year we welcome everyone to the University of Amsterdam on Thursday 14 and Friday 15 November 2019.
 The central theme of this year’s conference will be “The Costs and Benefits of Sociality”.
 We especially welcome submissions that fit this year’s theme from evolutionary, behavioral, and cognitive perspectives.
 Yet, we also welcome scholars from other subfields to present their work either as an oral presentation or a poster presentation.

-Notifications of talk vs. poster acceptance will be sent out by the end of September 2019.
+Abstract submission is now closed.
+Notifications of talk vs. poster acceptance will be sent out by mid-October 2019.

 Joan B. Silk (Professor, School of Human Evolution and Social Change, Arizona State University)